richarah/dorothy/README.md

 Due to the TUI version of Dorothy omitting X11, code that requires a window manager or makes use of graphics libraries may not run as intended.
 Thus, e.g. instead of `{Browse}` , text-mode users are encouraged to use alternatives such as `{Show}`.

+## Setting up an alias (optional)

-## Aliases: do I have to enter that ridiculously long `docker run` command every time?
+#### Will I have to run that colossal `docker run` command every time I want Oz?

-Not necessarily - this could be resolved by setting an `alias`, i.e. a shortcut that references the `docker run [...] dorothy` command.
+Not necessarily.
+This could be resolved by setting an `alias`, a shortcut that references a command - in this case, our `docker run` command and its parameters.

 After executing the following commands, you should be able to start Dorothy simply by entering `dorothy` in the command line.

+If the changes do not take effect immediately, please restart the machine and try again.

 #### X11 GUI (Linux)